Corallus-Caninus/Rot_Net/README.md

 4. *digitization*.
 This representation should be low level enough that a few common logic gates/circuits should be able to reproduce or transfer models into an FPGA or ASIC configuration with ease.
-While it is possible to use binary and scale out connections, this representation aims to be a good solution for both software and hardware and therefor a more universal model.
+While it is possible to use binary in hardware and scale out connections, this representation aims to be a good solution for both software and hardware and therefor a more universal model.

 5. *energy effeciency*.
 Low level operations should use less pipeline stages and therefore less silicon switching.